 Limits on Unemployment Benefits: Duration & Maximum Weekly Payment

-State unemployment benefit eligibility typically expires after 26 consecutive weeks, after which a worker who remains unemployed no longer receives weekly payments.
+Regular state unemployment benefit (regular UI) eligibility typically expires after 26 consecutive weeks of benefits, after which an unemployed worker who remains out of work no longer receives weekly payments.

 To qualify for additional weeks of unemployment benefits paid for by the federal government, eligible workers must meet four conditions:

 - Have exhausted state or federal unemployment compensation for a benefit year (12-month period) beginning on or after July 1, 2019

 - Have no other rights to weekly unemployment compensation under any other state or federal law

 - Have no rights to weekly unemployment compensation under Canadian law, which could come into play if the affected worker earns income in both the U.S. and Canada (for more on Canadian unemployment insurance, refer to this guide from Paycheck Guru)

 - Are able, available, and actively seeking to work, subject to the COVID-related flexibility tests outlined in the executive action of March 2020